alexyorke/alexyorke.github.io/_posts/2025-06-29-a-list-is-a-monad.md

 Note July 6th 2025: this post's original title was "A list is a monad".
 It has been changed to "List is a monad".

 The term “monad” is often invoked when describing patterns in functional programming.

-At the heart of monadic programming is the idea that you write **one** function, say, `f(x) = x + 1`, and then **reuse** it across different contexts without rewriting control‑flow logic.
-They are a simple, mundane concept but for programmers used to imperative control flow, monads could feel unfamiliar because they move sequencing and effect‑handling into a reusable abstraction that threads context.
-Staying within the monadic context is one of the reasons that makes monads powerful.
+At the heart of monadic programming is sequencing computations, so each step can depend on the previous one while the monad threads context.

 You may erroneously think all monads are containers, or burritos, or boxes.
 The **simplest** of monads can be [idealized](https://en.wikipedia.org/wiki/Idealization_%28philosophy_of_science%29) as a **container** (albeit a [flawed metaphor](https://byorgey.github.io/blog/posts/2025/06/16/monads-are-not-burritos.html)).
 Monads are much more than just containers, and there isn't the-one-and-only monad; instead it's better to think about them as a **programming pattern, recipe, factoring out control flow, or, in some cases, a deferred computation**.
 It depends on which monad you're talking about.